 There were significant policy changes in the aftermath of the massacre.
 Norway had recently announced its withdrawal from ‘War on Terror’ bombing raids on Libyan and Afghani targets.
 Not long afterwards, in a complete policy reversal, Norway became an honorary member of NATO.
 Jens Stoltenberg, the prime minister whose task it was to play the hero and unify the country around this tragedy, was ultimately rewarded by his appointment as NATO’s Secretary General.

-Half an hour later, at a multiplex cinema in Aurora, Colorado, a young man named James Holmes entered Theatre 9 clad in body armour and a gas mask, where he set off tear gas grenades and opened fire on the audience with a tactical shotgun and a semi-automatic rifle.
+Half an hour into the movie, at a multiplex cinema in Aurora, Colorado, a young man named James Holmes entered Theatre 9 clad in body armour and a gas mask, where he set off tear gas grenades and opened fire on the audience with a tactical shotgun and a semi-automatic rifle.
 Twelve people were killed and a further seventy injured.

 The attack began about thirty minutes into the screening.
-About an hour further into the film, something very strange happened — though nobody would notice this until six months later: the name
+About an hour further into the film, something very strange happens — though nobody would notice it until much later: the name

-It appears onscreen for about a second and a half on a map of Gotham City, close to the point marked ‘Strike Zone 1’, where the next of the terrorist Bane’s attacks are expected to take place.
+It appears onscreen for about a second and a half on a map of Gotham City, close to the point marked ‘Strike Zone 1’, where the police expect the next of the terrorist Bane’s attacks to take place.

-No reason has been ascertained for the name change on the Gotham City map.
+No reason has been ascertained for the name change on the map.
 But, to anyone but the most unthinking coincidence-theorist, the location of a future mass shooting appearing on a cinema screen during another mass shooting has to make you wonder about the provenance of such events.
-You sense, for a moment, the presence of some kind of trickster spirit lurking deeper than an actor’s psychotic performance or the psychosis of a brilliant but distressed student.
+You sense, for a moment, the presence of demonic trickster spirit lurking deeper than an actor’s psychotic performance or the induced psychosis of a brilliant but distressed student.

-But it is a measure of the strange and paranoid times we live that three weeks’ after the Newtown horror, schools in the town of Narrows, Virginia, closed for a day in order to review security protocols, after an online article pointed out that the name ‘THE NARROWS’ features on the Gotham City map in the film, close to the ‘Strike Zone 2’ marker.
+But it is a measure of the strange and paranoid times we live that three weeks’ after the Newtown horror, schools in the town of Narrows, Virginia, closed for a day to review security protocols, after an online article pointed out that the name ‘The Narrows’ features on the Gotham City map in the film, close to the ‘Strike Zone 2’ marker.

 The Sheriff of Giles County told the press that the information had to be taken seriously.